The reports are true. Mack Brown will resign as head coach of the University of Texas football team.

 The school scheduled a news conference for 1 p.m Sunday.

 Brown's future at UT has been the source of rumors for months.
-Earlier this week, a report by Chip Brown of Orangebloods.com cited 'high-level sources' who said Mack Brown would step down by the end of the week, but he had said that report was not true.
+Earlier this week, a report by Chip Brown of Orangebloods.com cited 'high-level sources' who said Mack Brown would step down by the end of the week, but the coach said Thursday that his 'situation has not changed.'

 Brown took the helm at Texas in 1998 and resurrected the program, leading the Longhorns to a pair of national championship appearances, including a national title in 2005 when the Vince Young-led 'Horns beat USC.